 Can You Make Payments on Virginia State Taxes?

 Yes, the Virginia Department of Taxation allows for Virginia state tax installment payments under certain conditions.
 However, you must request enrollment in a payment plan.
-You must receive your tax bill before you can set up a Virginia tax payment plan.
+In addition, you must receive your tax bill before you can set up a Virginia tax payment plan.

 Can You Pay Virginia State Taxes in Installments?